Inspired by his faith

 The story of the 18th century evangelical revivalist, John Berridge, whose open-air sermons in East Anglia drew thousands of people from many miles around.

-The spiritual awakening that took place in England during the mid-eighteenth century gave rise to new converts who were strongly motivated to spread the message and preach about Christian salvation – that people can be saved from the effects of evil by their faith.
+The spiritual awakening that took place in England during the mid-eighteenth century gave rise to new converts who were strongly motivated to preach about Christian salvation and spread the message – that people can be saved from the effects of evil by their faith.

 This new zeal eventually moved leading evangelicals like John Berridge to travel hundreds of miles to reach

 Berridge was Vicar of Everton, near Sandy in Bedfordshire.
 He was a passionate open-air preacher who travelled throughout the area and across the neighbouring counties.

 Some historians claim that had he lived in London, he would have been one of the most famous preachers that ever lived.
 Instead he became known simply as “the countryside pedlar of the Gospel”.